FOR-THE-HORDE-OPUS/Orgrimmar/README.md

 ## Use case

-* Developer make a change to an existing function
+* Developer make a change to existing code
 * git add .
 * git commit
 * Run a command to trigger the tool